Broadband firms still ripping loyal customers off

 All of the providers outlined the work they're doing to help both vulnerable and loyal customers when The Sun contacted them for comment on this story.

-From February, broadband, home phone and pay-TV customers will have to be told when their contract is coming to an end, and shown the best deals available under new Ofcom rules.
+Broadband, home phone and pay-TV customers will have to be told when their contract is coming to an end, and shown the best deals available under Ofcom rules.